Speech Language Pathologist - Clinical Fellow, East Bay

 - Ability to communicate and interact effectively with multiple constituencies.

-- Unquestioned integrity and commitment to KIPP Bay Area Public Schools and our students.
+- Unquestioned integrity and commitment to KIPP Public Schools Northern California and our students.

 - Ability to travel within SF Bay Area with own transportation (mileage reimbursed beyond usual commute).